 Dr. Cruz came to yoga as an antidote to anxiety, and found her experience of body and mind slowly transformed.
 Her theology and philosophy also began to be transformed by the egalitarian/feminist ideas of yoga, goddess myths, and other Eastern teachings.
 She has also completed 100 hours of training in mindfulness-awareness meditation, and 400 hours of training as a hospital chaplain.

-She is the newest campus minister at Winthrop University, heading up WELCM, the Winthrop Episcopal/Lutheran Campus Ministry, an ecumenical worshipping community supported by Grace Lutheran Church and the Episcopal Church of Our Savior in Rock Hill, South Carolina.
+She is a full-time campus minister at Winthrop University, heading up WELCM, the Winthrop Episcopal/Lutheran Campus Ministry, an ecumenical worshipping community supported by Grace Lutheran Church and the Episcopal Church of Our Savior in Rock Hill, South Carolina.
 You can find out more about her ministry at www.welcm.org.